yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 After:  here  to here
 ```

-Our current file system emulation is spaghetti code caused by old guesses made when less information was available, and patchwork done by developers that are no longer contributing to the project.
+Our current file system emulation can be considered spaghetti code due to old guesses made when less information was available, and patchwork done by developers that are no longer contributing to the project.
 There’s no way to sugar-coat it, this is the main reason Morph has been working so hard for over a year on `Project Gaia`, a full rewrite of the current virtual file system implementation.

-Meanwhile, some patchwork can be done to ease the head pain on developers and modders alike.
+Meanwhile, some further patchwork can be done to reduce the headaches developers and modders currently endure.
 For example, `Build IDs` are padded by a bunch of zeroes, and modders are more used to the short form without including the irrelevant zeroes at the beginning.
-To alleviate this, byte[] {{< gh-hovercard "8790" "parses the Build ID string using fmt" >}} to dynamically add the required zeroes when needed.
+To remedy this, byte[] {{< gh-hovercard "8790" "parses the Build ID string using fmt" >}} to dynamically add the required zeroes when needed.

 Continuing to focus on improving RetroArch’s experience in yuzu, vonchenplus discovered that recursively calculating the size of the files when parsing the directories has a negative effect on performance, in this case perceived as “loading times” when booting a game with the emulator (inside an emulator).
 {{< gh-hovercard "8804" "Simply ignoring this information" >}} is a good way to improve the user experience.